Package 'REDCapDM'

 Description

-This function transforms the raw REDCap data read by the 'redcap_data' function.
-It returns the transformed data and dictionary, along with a summary of the results of each step.
+Transforms the raw REDCap data read by the redcap_data function.
+The function runs in one-step pipeline all functions dedicated to processing the data and returns the transformed data and dictionary, along with a summary of each step done.

 Usage